-Ajay Shah and Ila Patnaik INTRODUCTION 9.1 In the early 1990s, India faced a balance of payments (BOP) crisis.
+9. Managing capital flows: the case of India Ajay Shah and Ila Patnaik INTRODUCTION 9.1 In the early 1990s, India faced a balance of payments (BOP) crisis.
 This crisis was followed by an IMF structural adjustment program, economic reforms, and liberalization of the trade and capital accounts.
 Policymakers were, however, very cautious about opening up the economy to debt flows.
 The experience of the BOP crisis as well as the lessons learned from other developing countries suggested that debt flows, especially short-term debt flows, could lead to BOP difficulties if the country faced macroeconomic imbalances and had an inflexible exchange rate.
 The emphasis was, therefore, on foreign investment – both foreign direct investment (FDI) and portfolio investment.
 Even these were opened up slowly and a system of capital controls remained in place (see Shah and Patnaik 2007a for a detailed treatment of the easing of capital controls in the 1990s).
 This chapter on managing capital flows in India is organized into six sections.
 Following the introduction, Section 9.2 is a discussion of types of capital flows and controls in India.
 Section 9.3 compares India’s capital controls and degree of openness to capital flows with those of major economies, using international measures.
 The next section is devoted to portfolio flows, owing to their increasing importance in the capital account.
 Section 9.5 examines the macroeconomic impacts of capital flows, and finally Section 9.6 offers policy recommendations.
-9.2 9.2.1 CAPITAL CONTROLS AND TYPES OF CAPITAL FLOWS Inbound FDI India opened up slowly to FDI in the 1990s.
-The limits on the share...
+9.2 9.2.1 CAPITAL CONTROLS AND TYPES OF CAPITAL FLOWS Inbound FDI India opened up slowly to FDI...

 You are not authenticated to view the full text of this chapter or article.